Welcome to the College of Social and Behavioral Sciences at UMass Amherst!

 SBS students find themselves in classrooms, both large and small, with some of the most amazing social scientists.

-In the Economics Department Bob Pollin, graduate student Thomas Herndon, and Michael Ash were named to Foreign Policy magazine’s 100 Leading Global Thinkers of 2013 for research on public debt and economic growth, work that began as Thomas’s term paper.
+In the Economics Department Bob Pollin, graduate student Thomas Herndon, and Michael Ash were named to Foreign Policy magazine’s 100 Leading Global Thinkers of 2013 for research on public debt and economic growth, work that began in a graduate seminar.
 (Thomas also appeared on The Colbert Report.)
 In our Sociology Department Don Tomaskovic-Devey received a major international award for work on income inequality.
 A research paper by Sylvia Brandt (resource economics) was recognized by The National Institute of Environmental Health Sciences as among the top recent research papers in the country.
 Landscape architect Robert Ryan was named a Fellow in the American Society of Landscape Architects.
 In Political Science Sonia Alvarez recently received a Fulbright Fellowship to continue her research on feminism in Brazil.
 In Journalism Madeleine Blais is a Pulitzer Prize recipient.
 The list goes on and on.

 Our professors pride themselves on passing their own love of learning and discovery to their students.
 It is no surprise that nearly every year UMass honors an SBS faculty member with its Outstanding Teaching Award.